 Provide a bright and cheery working environment and space where people can get together and brain-storm ideas without feeling too formal and stuffy.

 Take the time to reward anyone who shows creativity and innovation within their role.
 Publicly acknowledging a member of the team’s good idea will help to spur others on to get their creative juices flowing as well.

 Rewards needn’t be expensive or grand gestures, quite often a small token of appreciation or an ‘employee of the month’ award will be enough to encourage people to start thinking outside of the box.

 By sending your team on a creative team building event you will be aiding them to focus on bringing out their creative side in a neutral and fun environment.
 Having to think on the spot and come up with practical and novel solutions to problems they meet on the way, a team building event will help to bring everyone together and work as a team to achieve the set goals.

-Whether you choose a business-based team building event such as Team Apprentice or a fun designed based team building event such as Catwalk Challenge, you can be sure your team will have a great day whilst honing vital workplace skills.
+There are many different creative team building events so, whether you choose a business-based team building event such as Team Apprentice or a fun designed based team building event such as Catwalk Challenge, you can be sure your team will have a great day whilst honing vital workplace skills.